Mammal: Digestive systems

+Excretory and genitourinary systems

 The mammalian excretory system involves many components.
-Like most other land animals, mammals are ureotelic, and convert ammonia into urea, which is done by the liver as part of the urea cycle.
+Like amphibians, mammals are ureotelic, and convert ammonia into urea, which is done by the liver as part of the urea cycle.
 Bilirubin, a waste product derived from blood cells, is passed through bile and urine with the help of enzymes excreted by the liver.
 The passing of bilirubin via bile through the intestinal tract gives mammalian feces a distinctive brown coloration.
 Distinctive features of the mammalian kidney include the presence of the renal pelvis and renal pyramids, and of a clearly distinguishable cortex and medulla, which is due to the presence of elongated loops of Henle.
 Only the mammalian kidney has a bean shape, although there are some exceptions, such as the multilobed reniculate kidneys of pinnipeds, cetaceans and bears.
-Most adult placental mammals have no remaining trace of the cloaca.
-In the embryo, the embryonic cloaca divides into a posterior region that becomes part of the anus, and an anterior region that has different fates depending on the sex of the individual: in females, it develops into the vestibule that receives the urethra and vagina, while in males it forms the entirety of the penile urethra.
-However, the tenrecs, golden moles, and some shrews retain a cloaca as adults.
+Most adult placentals have no remaining trace of the cloaca.
+In the embryo, the embryonic cloaca divides into a posterior region that becomes part of the anus, and an anterior region that has different fates depending on the sex of the individual: in females, it develops into the vestibule or urogenital sinus that receives the urethra and vagina, while in males it forms the entirety of the penile urethra.
+However, the afrosoricids and some shrews retain a cloaca as adults.
 In marsupials, the genital tract is separate from the anus, but a trace of the original cloaca does remain externally.
 Monotremes, which translates from Greek into "single hole", have a true cloaca.
+Urine flows from the ureters into the cloaca in monotremes and into the bladder in placentals.